vigetlabs/microcosm/docs/api/actions.md

 ### `open([payload])`

 Elevate an action into the `open` state and optional update the payload.
-Stores registered to `action.open` will pick up on an action within this state.
+Domains registered to `action.open` will pick up on an action within this state.

 ### `send([payload])`

 Send a progress update.
 This will move an action into the `loading` state and optional update the payload.
-Stores registered to `action.loading` will pick up on an action within this state.
+Domains registered to `action.loading` will pick up on an action within this state.

 ### `reject([payload])`

 Reject an action.
 This will move an action into the `error` state and optional update the payload.
-Stores registered to `action.error` will pick up on an action within this state.
+Domains registered to `action.error` will pick up on an action within this state.

 ### `close([payload])`

 Resolve an action.
 This will move an action into the `done` state and optional update the payload.
-Stores registered to `action` or `action.done` will pick up on an action within this state.
+Domains registered to `action` or `action.done` will pick up on an action within this state.

 ### `cancel()`

 Cancel an action.
 This is useful for handling cases such as aborting ajax requests.
 Moves an action into the `cancelled`.
-Stores registered to `action.cancelled` will pick up on an action within this state.
+Domains registered to `action.cancelled` will pick up on an action within this state.